mjumbewu/django-model-blocks/README.rst

     {{ object_list|as_list_block }}

+(**NOTE:** If your list has many objects, consider using pagination, as the list may require a long time to render.)

 By default, the title on an object detail block will be the unicode representation of the object, and the title on a list will be the name of the model appended with `' List'`.
 To change the title, pass in a parameter::